 Let’s be honest, a large portion of blockchain consumers want to make money.
 This includes purchasing assets or tokens, holding until that asset has increased in value, and selling it for a profit.
 Your NFTs will be no different.
 Some consumers will flock to see if there are any potential gains.

 But you can also use NFTs in different ways.
 Why not create NFTs to reward your fans for their support?
 For instance, you can create NFTs that can only be unlocked through engagement.
 Or hold competitions and make a personalized NFT trophy for the winning user.
-Dennis Schroder did the latter on the DS17 Fan App (which runs on our LT Fan Platform).
+Dennis Schroder did the latter on the DS17 Fan App (which runs on Unyfy).
 Every month, he lets his fan community pick a „fan post of the month“ on social media and rewards the winner with a „Fan of the Month“ NFT trophy.

 These types of NFTs might not make a lot of money when resold.
 Still, they are very valuable to your loyal fans, i.e. your supporters who will carry your brand and be enthusiastic about everything you do.